Ureteroscopy / Laser / Stent Insertion

 Please click here to download

 Dr Elmes utilises the Cyber Ho Laser that offers a complete solution for stone treatment.
 A unique feature of this laser is the STONE VAPOR TUNNEL capability.
-As seen in the video below, the effect of the laser allows stone ablation while holding the target close and in place to continue lasering the stone.
+This laser allows stone ablation while holding the target close and in place to continue lasering the stone.
 This results in easier treatment and and due to less stone retropulsion it prevents time consuming fiber repositioning.